DisableGraphics/endless-sky-thrower/README.md

 # endless-sky-thrower
 Endless Sky Launcher made with GTK

-The name is a joke, since it's a, you know, _launcher_
+The name is a joke, since it's, you know, a _launcher_

 # Features
 - Multiple installations